NiallOFGalway/pforcs-problem-sheet/README.md

 # Outline
 This README is used to add notes / comments regarding weeklky tasks for "Programming for CyberSecurity".
 Most of the info here will be duplicate of comments within each .py.
-While some may consider this README containing too much information, as a beginner to Python I am purposely over-commenting for my own benefit for future reference
+While some may consider this README to contain too much information, as a beginner to Python I am purposely over-commenting for my own benefit for future reference

 Reference for formatting: https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax